QinyueZheng/linguistic_datastory/index.md

 </center>

 <br>
 Wow, this is so implite.
 This is **personal attack**!!
-As a linguist, you come up with a brilliant idea: can we detect such kind of unfriendly conversations on the internet automatically?
+As a linguist, you come up with a brilliant idea: can we detect such kind of unfriendly conversations on the Internet automatically?
 Further more, is there any linguistic cues that we can use to predict whether the conversation will go awry before it actually happens?

 Let's try to utilize a linguistic dataset to analyze this hypothesis.
 Here we are going to use the **Conversations Gone Awry Dataset**, which is a collection of conversations among Wikipedia editors from Wikipedia talk pages.
 In the dataset, some of the conversations will derail into personal attacks.

-## Dataset Observation
+## What Does This Dataset Contain?
 Let's have a closer look at this dataset.
 This dataset contains 2010 **speakers**, 6363 **utterances** and 1168 **conversations**.
 Among them, 513 speakers said something personal attack, 584 utterances are considered to be personal attack, and half of the conversations (584) contain personal attacks.

 {% include statistics.html %}

 - Each **conversation** includes some metadata, and the most important is:
 *conversation_has_personal_attack*, which indicates whether any comment in this conversation contains a personal attack according to crowdsourced annotators.
 - Each **conversational turn** on the talk page is viewed as an *utterance*.
-For each utterance, there is also some metadata, and the most important is:
-*comment_has_personal_attack*, which indicates whether this comment was judged by 3 crowdsourced annotators to contain a personal attack.
+For each utterance, there is also some metadata, and the most important is: *comment_has_personal_attack*, which indicates whether this comment was judged by 3 crowdsourced annotators to contain a personal attack.
 - For each **utterance**, there are some attributes:
     + id: index of the utterance
     + speaker: the speaker who author the utterance